Bayt-al-Hikmah/ExpressJs/Workshop3/Workshop3.md

     If any are missing, validation errors are stored as messages, and the user is redirected back to `/login`.

 2. **User Lookup:**
-    The server searches the `users` object for a user matching the provided username.
+    The server searches the `app.locals.users` object for a user matching the provided username.

 3. **Password Verification:**
-    If the user exists, `bcrypt.compare()` verifies the submitted password against the stored password.
+    If the user exists, it verifies the submitted password against the stored password.

 4. **Successful Login:**
     If verification succeeds, a new session is created and the user’s data (only the username) is stored inside `req.session.user`.